hamolime/hamolime/README.md

 💬   Ask me about Python, JavaScript, Web Development, or scripting

-📫   Feel free to ping me on LinkedIn
+📫   Feel free to ping me on Facebook

 📝   Checkout my resume
  (replace # with your resume link)